premdon009/terraform-beginner-bootcamp-2023/DOC-MD-GITHUB-HELP.md

 > The reference number generated is countious for every action in the project.
 It will not generate a specific number for an issue and same number for a pull request.

+### Tagging the main branch

+For tagging details check readme.md

+After merging the branch to the main branch, you have to tag the main branch.
+1. First, Type ``git pull`` to sync the code with local repo.
+2. Then, Type ``git tag x.x.x``
+3. Then, Type ``git push --tags`` to push the tag details to **Github**
+> The tags details will not be pushed into github repo unless mentioned explicitly as mentioned above